Wednesday, August 31, 2011

 As the researchers explain in their study, batteries and supercapacitors each have their respective strengths and weaknesses when it comes to energy storage.
 While Li-ion batteries provide a much higher energy density (120-150 Wh/kgcell) than supercapacitors (5 Wh/kgcell), the batteries deliver a much lower power density (1 kW/kgcell compared to 10 kW/kgcell).
 Many research groups have made efforts to increase the power density of Li-ion batteries and increase the energy density of supercapacitors, but both areas still have significant challenges.
 By providing a fundamentally new framework for energy storage devices, the SMCs could enable researchers to bypass these challenges.

 “The development of this new class of energy storage devices bridges the performance gap between a Li-ion battery and a supercapacitor,” Jang said.
-“More significantly, this fundamentally new framework for constructing energy could enable researchers to achieve both the high energy density and high without having to sacrifice one to achieve the other.”
+“More significantly, this fundamentally new framework for constructing energy storage devices could enable researchers to achieve both the high energy density and high power density without having to sacrifice one to achieve the other.”

 The large surface areas of the SMCs’ electrodes enable rapid shuttling of large numbers of ions between electrodes, resulting in a fast recharge time.
 Image copyright: Jang, et al. ©2011 American Chemical Society